kery/MacVisTat/VisualStatistics/help.md

 function plot.update(rescaleY)
 ```

 Refreshes the plot area.
-It is necessary to call this function after adding one or more new graphs.
+It is necessary to call this function after adding one or more new graphs or after calling `plot.set_selected`.
 If the optional parameter *rescaleY* is set to `true` then the *y* axis will be rescaled if necessary.

 ```lua
 function print(text)